 The first environmental policy at IKEA

 The IKEA Group develops an environmental policy to ensure that the company and its co-workers take environmental responsibility for all activities conducted within its business.
+To read more, please visit People and the environment.

 IKEA arrives in Hungary